-The Generalised Soil Type within the scheme extents is identified as humus-iron podzols (Scotland's Soils).
+The generalised soil type at both scheme locations is identified as humus-iron podzols (Scotland's Soils).

-A desktop study using the British Geological Survey Map (BGS GeoIndex) identifies the local geology type as the following:
+A desktop study using the British Geological Survey Map (BGS Geology Viewer) identifies the local geology type as a combination of the following:

-- Bedrock Geology: Loch Laggan Psammite Formation (psammite, micaceous), which is a metamorphic bedrock. - Superficial Deposits: alluvium (clay, silt, sand and gravel), which are sedimentary superficial deposits.
+- Bedrock Geology: - Eilde Flags Formation (micaceous psammite and semipelite), which is a metamorphic bedrock. - Leven Schist Formation (Pelite and calcsilicate-rock), which is a metamorphic bedrock. - Ben Nevis Dyke Swarm (Microdiorite), which is an igneous bedrock. - Superficial Deposits: - Glaciofluvial Deposits (gravel, sand and silt), which are sedimentary superficial deposits.